 7 Habits of Highly Effective People Workbook

-This workbook includes 11 pages of 7 Habits Worksheets PDF fornat.
+This workbook includes 11 pages of 7 Habits Worksheets PDF format.

-The following weekly planner is based on the principles of the 7 Habits and includes items that Covey suggested tracking weekly in the book.
+The following 7 habits weekly planner is based on the principles of the 7 Habits and includes items that Covey suggested tracking on a weekly basis in his book.
 The weekly planner prints on two full pages and is very comprehensive.
 I should note that I included a gratitude list which was not mentioned in the 7 Habits book.
-Covey doesn’t specifically mention keeping a gratitude list but he did mention the importance of wellness and gratitude does help with that.
+Covey doesn’t specifically mention keeping a gratitude list, but he did mention the importance of wellness and gratitude helps with that.
 The weekly planner can and should be used with the workbook above.